Module 6.4: Compliance for Regulated Industries

 # A1.2: Availabilitykubectl get pdb --all-namespaces -o json > "${EVIDENCE_DIR}/pdbs.json"

-┌──────────────────────────────────────────────────────────────────┐│ PCI DSS SCOPE ON KUBERNETES ││ ││ ┌─────────────────────────────────────────────────────┐ ││ │ KUBERNETES CLUSTER │ ││ │ │ ││ │ ┌──────────────────────┐ ┌──────────────────────┐ │ ││ │ │ IN-SCOPE (CDE) │ │ OUT-OF-SCOPE │ │ ││ │ │ │ │ │ │ ││ │ │ payment-processing │ │ marketing-site │ │ ││ │ │ card-vault │ │ analytics │ │ ││ │ │ tokenization │ │ internal-tools │ │ ││ │ │ │ │ staging │ │ ││ │ │ Strict controls: │ │ │ │ ││ │ │ - Dedicated nodes │ │ Standard controls │ │ ││ │ │ - Network isolation │ │ │ │ ││ │ │ - Full audit logging│ │ │ │ ││ │ │ - WAF │ │ │ │ ││ │ │ - File integrity │ │ │ │ ││ │ └──────────┬───────────┘ └──────────────────────┘ │ ││ │ │ Network Policy: DENY ALL except │ ││ │ │ explicitly allowed connections │ ││ └─────────────┴────────────────────────────────────────┘ ││ ││ Key principle: MINIMIZE the CDE.
-Fewer namespaces in scope ││ = less to audit = lower compliance cost. │└──────────────────────────────────────────────────────────────────┘Stop and think: PCI DSS scope isolation means fewer namespaces to audit, which reduces compliance cost.
-What is the incentive for engineering teams to keep their workloads OUT of PCI scope?
-How would you enforce this organizationally?
+┌──────────────────────────────────────────────────────────────────┐│ PCI DSS SCOPE ON KUBERNETES ││ ││ ┌─────────────────────────────────────────────────────┐ ││ │ KUBERNETES CLUSTER │ ││ │ │ ││ │ ┌──────────────────────┐ ┌──────────────────────┐ │ ││ │ │ IN-SCOPE (CDE) │ │ OUT-OF-SCOPE │ │ ││ │ │ │ │ │ │ ││ │ │ payment-processing │ │ marketing-site │ │ ││ │ │ card-vault │ │ analytics │ │ ││ │ │ tokenization │ │ internal-tools │ │ ││ │ │ │ │ staging │ │ ││ │ │ Strict controls: │ │ │ │ ││ │ │ - Dedicated nodes │ │ Standard controls │ │ ││ │ │ - Network isolation │ │ │ │ ││ │ │ - Full audit logging│ │ │ │ ││ │ │ - WAF │ │ │ │ ││ │ │ - File integrity │ │ │ │ ││ │ └──────────┬───────────┘ └──────────────────────┘ │ ││ │ │ Network Policy: DENY ALL except │ ││ │ │ explicitly allowed connections │ ││ └─────────────┴───────────────────────────────────────┘ ││ ││ Key principle: MINIMIZE the CDE.
+Fewer namespaces in scope ││ = less to audit = lower compliance cost. │└──────────────────────────────────────────────────────────────────┘Stop and think: PCI DSS scope isolation means fewer namespaces to audit, which directly reduces compliance cost.
+What is the incentive for engineering teams to keep their workloads OUT of PCI scope, and how would you enforce that organizationally if engineering and product happen to disagree?

-Dedicated Nodes for CDE (PCI DSS Req 2.2.1)
+Dedicated Nodes for the CDE (PCI DSS Req 2.2.1)

 Kubernetes Audit Policy Design